arangodb/docs/3.10/installation-windows.md

 The default installation directory is `%PROGRAMFILES%\ArangoDB-3.x.x` (multi-user) or `%LOCALAPPDATA%\ArangoDB-3.x.x\` (single-user).
 You may change it during the installation process.
-In the following description, we will assume that ArangoDB has been installed in the location `<ROOTDIR>`.
+In the following description, we assume that ArangoDB has been installed in the location `<ROOTDIR>`.

 You have to be careful when choosing an installation directory.
 You need either